Aura-Dev-Solutions/aura-core-ai-test/README.md

 - Document known limitations and potential improvements
 - Focus on demonstrating your problem-solving approach
 - Create a clear path for scaling the solution

+### Very important: you can request information about the test and communicate via email to otorres@auraresearch.ai or oscar@auraresearch.ai to resolve doubts and discuss technical proposals.
+Communication and way of working will be evaluated.
+Not all points are indispensable, but a good argumentation of the architecture/pipeline is required.